 Personalized Training In The Weight Room

 “Because our strength and conditioning class is an elective, we have 8th-12th graders all in one class period.
 So as you can imagine, we have students and athletes with a WIDE range of experiences, strengths, and abilities.
 I wanted to personalize the training and workout experience for my student-athletes given their diverse needs.”

-And while personalization is possible with a small group of athletes and a willingness to spend time in excel or Google Sheets, Andrew actually has eight sections of the class that he will see throughout the week.
+And while personalization is possible with a small group of athletes and a willingness to spend time in excel or Google Sheets, Andrew actually has eight sections of his elective class that he will see throughout the week.
 So while personalization is the goal, he has to determine what is possible with such a large group of students.

 So how can you personalize your athletes’ experience, while also creating a scalable management system?
 Andrew accomplishes this through high-level programming decisions and individualized weight prescriptions.

 The first step in personalization is deciding what program a student should be assigned.
 There is not just one generic “Nashville Christian Weight Lifting Program.”